jrandetdev/42_CPP_00/README.md

 I created a phonebook application that stores up to 8 contacts with ADD, SEARCH, and EXIT commands.

+**Contact Class:**
+- see Contact.hpp and Contact.cpp
+- Stores individual contact information (first name, last name, nickname, phone, secret)
+- Private member variables with public getters/setters (introduction to const as well as the use of references for string getters)
+- Handles data validation and formatting

+**Contact Class Implementation:**
 **Class Structure:**

 ```cpp
 class Contact{
 	public: